Stovven/rest/readme.md

 # Rest
 A discord bot that i made as a little joke/side thing.
-Could be used as a base if you'd like.
+Could be used as a base if you'd like. (outdated uses discord v12)

 ## things it can do
 By default includes